Miniature Concrete House Building Manual

 3. Prepare the Mortar Mix

-Take the smallest container with three bags of gray powder inside.
+Take the smallest container with three bags of mortar for bricks inside.
 Take the two bags out and pour one bag into the container.

 (With one preparation mix you can work up to 20 - 25 minutes.
 If you work longer than the specified time, the fixing mixture may dry out, but don't worry, just add a little water to moisten it again and continue working.)